 Why should you visit Hocking Hills State Park, Ohio?
 Because the towering cliffs, waterfalls, and deep gorges this park offers will captivate anyone who enjoys the outdoors.
 And it’s an affordable option for families.
 The park itself is free.

 When most people think of Ohio Cincinnati, Cleveland or Columbus likely come to mind.
 I didn’t fancy any of the cities.
 I wanted to do something off the beaten track that Ohio is not well-known for.
 When I started to research Ohio, I stumbled across cabins and treehouses near or within Hocking Hills State Park.
 I’m a massive fan of cabins (aka glamping), so I was intrigued.

 Let me acquaint you with Hocking Hills State Park, Ohio.

 First, all the cabins are secluded.
 They are not on top of each other, so you have total privacy.
-Our cabin was bigger than we needed, heck it sleeps 8!
-A fire pit stocked with wood, a hot tub on the balcony and deer roaming the area and we were all set.
+Our cabin was more significant than we needed, heck it sleeps 8!
+A fire pit stocked with wood, a hot tub on the balcony, and deer roaming the area, and we were all set.
 Now, if you read some of the reviews online, you might think otherwise.
-I honestly think people have exaggerated, and in one case dramatically.
-I’m not going to quote them because we had a wonderful experience, but I will say this.
+I honestly think people have exaggerated, and in one case, dramatically.
+I’m not going to quote them because we had an enjoyable experience, but I will say this.
 These are not luxury cabins; they are rustic and charming.
 Most importantly, they are clean and have all the amenities you need.
 We will return for sure.

 Things to Do: